Estrada03/Estrada/README.md

 >**KNOWLEDGE, SKILLS AND ATTITUDE**

 •         Knowledgeable in of tools, both hand and electric is essential.
-Good understanding of trigonometry and geometry and being at the top of the field.•	Organized, •
+Good understanding of trigonometry and geometry and being at the top of the field.

-•         accurate, and detailed-oriented.
+•	Organized, accurate, and detailed-oriented.

 •	Knowledgeable in designing, making, estimating and interpreting plans in project.